 Factors that can influence the healing timeline include:

-Consistency: Regular practice of exercises and techniques to correct rib flare is essential.
+Consistency: Regular practice of exercises and techniques to correct flared ribs is essential.
 Those who commit to a consistent exercise routine will likely progress faster.

 Individual Differences: People’s bodies respond differently to exercises and corrective measures.
 Some individuals may experience faster healing due to their body’s adaptability.